Krishvraman/Illumination-Correction-And-Assembly-for-Spatial-Data/README.md

 Use `fiji_macro.ijm` for background subtraction:

 - Drag the tile folder into Fiji.
-- Run the macro with the rolling ball radius set to 18.
+- Run the macro with the rolling ball
 - Processed tiles will be saved to a new output folder.

 ---